Calendar

 As I wrote in the previous post, I’ll be heading up to Incheon Airport tonight, on my way to Laos.
 I don’t know how often I’ll be able to post in the next three weeks, but if past actions are any indication, it won’t be often.
 I always have good intentions to keep the blog updated when I’m out and about, but it’s not always that easy to do.
 Still, I’m going to bring along my memory card reader so that I can upload photos here and try to keep everyone up to date.
 Hopefully, I can make at least a few posts.
 Vientiane and Vang Vieng have many internet cafes, but if I end up out in the sticks, my chances of finding a good connection might be somewhat less.

 In baseball news, the Yanks got Curtis Granderson from the Detroit Tigers in a trade a few days ago.
 It was an excellent deal for the Yankees, and, with the re-signing of Andy Pettitte, it should only strengthen their chances of repeating as World Champs in 2010.
 It certainly puts the pressure on Boston.
-Hmmmm, maybe Major League Baseball should just hand over the 2010 Trophy to New York already. :wink: More later.
+Hmmmm, maybe Major League Baseball should just hand over the 2010 Trophy to New York already. 😉 More later.

 Laos Pride